Where Factor Investing Has Worked

 A friendly current environment

 Since the Great Financial Crisis of 2008-2009, returns to factor-style investments in international stocks have been at least as strong as returns to factor-style investments in U.S. stocks.
-From 2010 to 2017, returns to international investments in factors such as sales to price, share buybacks, 2-to-6 month momentum, and 7-to-12 month momentum have all far outpaced the returns to those strategies applied in the U.S. Perhaps volatility is the only exception, where low-volatility U.S. stocks disproportionately benefited from a secular drop in interest rates over the same period.
+From 2010 to 2017, returns to international investments in factors such as asset growth, profitability, volatility, and share buybacks have all far outpaced the returns to those strategies applied in the U.S. Perhaps volatility is the only exception, where low-volatility U.S. stocks disproportionately benefited from a secular drop in interest rates over the same period.

 When the long-only component of many factor-based strategies are having some trouble stateside, it’s comforting to find that there are robust opportunities for investors who are willing to look outside U.S. borders.